PeterScott/simplesets-nodejs/README.md

 * `each(callback)`: Call a callback function on each element of the set.
 If the set is changed by the callback, the results are undefined.
 The callback takes a single argument: the set element that it's being called on.

 The condition for determining whether two values are equal is the `===` operator.
 Therefore sets can support any mix of data types, as long as the data types can be compared for equality in some meaningful sense with `===`.
+Callback takes the same parameters as the forEach method of arrays:  value, index, set.
+Takes an optional parameter that sets what this is bound to.

 Specialized sets
 ----------